 You will be expected to undertake independent study and increasing independence of learning is expected as the course progresses.

-Selected elements of the course may be available through the medium of Welsh and you can also request a Welsh-speaking Personal Tutor for pastoral and academic support.
+Selected elements of the course can be undertaken through the medium of Welsh and you can also request a Welsh-speaking Personal Tutor for pastoral and academic support.

 Students with disabilities will be fully supported in co-ordination with the University’s Disability and Dyslexia Support Service.